DynamoMTL/spree_chimpy/README.md

 end
 ```

-For deployment on Heroku, you can configure the API username/password with environment variables:
+For deployment on Heroku, you can configure the API key with environment variables:

 ```ruby
 # config/initializers/spree_chimpy.rb